A lot of people still believe that in medieval Europe everyone got married at a very young age, that child marriages were very common.

 I’m not saying your brain is all done growing up when you reach your 20s, but it does seem that you’re better at those things I just mentioned then when you’re a teenager.

-So mentally nature is giving us a hint about that its perhaps wise to wait with big decisions till you’re in your 20s.
+So when it comes to your mental state, nature is giving us a pretty big clue about that it’s best to wait making such big decisions till you’re in your 20s.

 But physically we also get a few clues.

-For instance the female pelvis widens to prepare for childbirth, this begins during puberty but continues for years, reaching the “obstetrically most adequate morphology” when women are in their late 20s.
+For instance the female pelvis widens to prepare for childbirth, this begins during puberty but continues for years, reaching adult pelvic dimensions when women are in their late teens, early twenties.

 So both mentally & physically your 20s are the safest time for having babies.